kuzzleio/kuzzle/doc/1/api/essentials/errors/index.md

     }
 }
 ```
-Here, Kuzzle will automatically assign the domain and subdomain.
+Here, Kuzzle will automatically assign the `domain` and `subdomain`.
 They will be respectively `plugins` and the name of the plugin `kuzzle-plugin-xxx`.
+In consequence, when using it inside your plugin, you don't have to precise `domain` and `subdomain`.

- You can access the errorsManager when creating your own plugins Kuzzle.
+ You can access the `errorsManager` when creating your own Kuzzle plugins.
  Functions you need are exposed in the [PluginContext](https://docs.kuzzle.io/core/1/plugins/plugin-context/accessors/intro/).
- If you want to throw your customs errors, you could write `context.errorsManager.throw(errorName, placeholders);`.
+ One to throw : `context.errorsManager.throw(errorName, placeholders);`.
- The function that build the error class without throwing is accessible by doing `context.errorsManager.getError(errorName, placeholders);`
+ Another that returns the built error: `context.errorsManager.getError(errorName, placeholders);`